Join Fox News for access to this content

 Officers with ERO Boston arrested Maynor Francisco Hernandez-Rodas Sept.
 20 in Lowell, Massachusetts.

-Alfonso Aguilar, the president of the Latino Partnership for Conservative Principles and the former chief of the U.S. Office of Citizenship in the George W. Bush administration, told Fox News Digital that this incident highlights the state "putting ideology over what's best for their citizens."
+Alfonso Aguilar, the Director of Hispanic Engagement at the American Principles Project and the former chief of the U.S. Office of Citizenship in the George W. Bush administration, told Fox News Digital that this incident highlights the state "putting ideology over what's best for their citizens."

 "It happens a lot that the individual goes for release, and then they go ahead and re-offend – which is preventable," he said.
 "It's following a radical ideology."